(Re)Writing unix tools in Rust

 This post will cover the following:

-• Rust style error handling using pattern matching
+in Rust - Rust style error handling using pattern matching

-• Using external crates (in this case clap and ansi_term)
+- Using external crates (in this case

-• Building and publishing our crate to a registry
+) - Building and publishing our crate to a registry

-• Performance comparison with the original wc (written in C)
+- Performance comparison with the original wc (written in C)

 Pre-requisites